Astros vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 19 doubles, two triples, six home runs, 35 walks and 31 RBI (72 total hits).
-He's also swiped one base.
+- Jurickson Profar has 19 doubles, two triples, six home runs, 36 walks and 31 RBI (72 total hits).
+He has stolen one base.

 Profar Recent Games